hsankaran/preakness/README.md

 ### BOM

 - 1 Aviatrix Transit FireNet in Azure with 2 spokes
-- 1 Custom Resource group with 2 Ubuntu 18.04 VMs with iperf3 and ntttcp installed
+- 1 Custom Resource group with 2 Ubuntu 18.04 VMs with iperf3 and ntttcp installed **(1 per spoke)**
 - Firewalls are provisioned but detached